Photopharmacology: Future directions

-The future of photopharmacology holds immense promise.
-It has the potential to revolutionize conventional drug therapy offering new avenues for precision medicine, treating neurological disorders, and in the field of oncology and ophthalmology.
-Additionally, it holds promise for the field of regenerative medicine where photoswitches can be used to modulate the activity of signaling pathways for targeted tissue repair and regeneration.
+The future of photopharmacology is promising.
+It has the potential to revolutionize conventional drug therapy, offering new avenues for precision medicine and treating neurological disorders, and in the fields of oncology and ophthalmology [1], it also holds promise for the field of regenerative medicine, where photoswitches can be used to modulate the activity of signaling pathways for targeted tissue repair and regeneration.

 Photopharmacology will continue to grow and expand with the new discoveries and advances happening in other related fields such as synthetic chemistry, biology, nanotechnology, pharmacology, and bioengineering.
 While the potential of photopharmacology is vast, some challenges must be addressed to make it a clinical reality.
 One challenge is the development of stable and biocompatible photoswitches that are selective for their target receptors without cross-activity.
 It is particularly important that these photoswitchables have their absorbance bands fall within the wavelength range of 650 nm to 900 nm.
 Hence, optimum molecular designing of photoswitches is required to achieve the characteristics mentioned above and desired level of performance.
 At present, photopharmacology uses a rational drug design approach based on studying the structure-activity relationship, however, a phenotypic screening for photoswitchable drugs could also be beneficial.

 In order to achieve good spatial-temporal control over drug activity there should be a significant difference between the activity of isomers.
 However, understanding the structural changes during the biological effects induced by photoswitching is limited.
 This scarcity of knowledge is also a challenge for the growth of this field, as it hampers the optimization of the activity and potency of the isomers to obtain the expected outcomes during applications.
+Micrometre resolution photoswitching in three dimensions has been achieved on endogenous receptors in acute brain slices and in individual synapses in vivo.